Academic Integrity and Classroom Conduct

 The graduation requirements for a second degree are as follows:

-- The completion of a minimum of 30 semester hours through Bridgewater State University, as a degree-seeking student, beyond the first degree with a minimum cumulative grade point average (GPA) of 2.0 (or higher if required by the major department).
+- The completion of a minimum of 30 semester hours through Bridgewater State University, as a degree-seeking student, beyond the first degree with a minimum cumulative GPA of 2.0 (or higher if required by the major department).

 - The completion of at least one half of the required courses in the second degree major (excluding cognate requirements) through Bridgewater State University.
 The remainder of the major requirements may be satisfied by the transfer of courses from another accredited institution.

-- A minimum cumulative grade point average (GPA) of 2.0 (or higher if required by the major department) in the student’s major requirements taken through Bridgewater State University.
+- A minimum cumulative GPA of 2.0 (or higher if required by the major department) in the student’s major requirements taken through Bridgewater State University.
 The major GPA includes all courses completed in the major field (excluding cognate requirements), unless otherwise specified by the individual department.
 The minor GPA includes all courses required for completion of the minor, regardless of the department in which the courses are offered.

-- The completion of all cognate requirements for the major as outlined on the adviser-approved course of study.
+- The completion of all requirements for the major as outlined on the advisor-approved course of study.

 The Bridgewater State University Core Curriculum Requirements are satisfied by the student’s first bachelor’s degree, whether that degree was earned through Bridgewater State University or another accredited institution.
 Each student, however, must fulfill the state-mandated requirement in United States and Massachusetts Constitutions.

-Both the cumulative grade point average (GPA) and the major grade point average (GPA) for the second degree will be based on all grades received through Bridgewater State University, and all undergraduate courses will appear on one continuous academic record.
+Both the cumulative GPA and the major GPA for the second degree will be based on all grades received through Bridgewater State University, and all undergraduate courses will appear on one continuous academic record.
 A student must maintain a minimum 2.0 cumulative GPA in order to remain in good academic standing at the university and continue in the program.
 Upon completion of the second degree, the student will be eligible to attend commencement and graduate with honors based on the cumulative GPA for all undergraduate-level work attempted through Bridgewater State University.

 Graduation With Honors